ABQ RIDE: Current fleet

 All buses feature TwinVision LED destination signs.
 The front destination signs on the New Flyer buses are able to display route numbers in different colors (as the Rapid Ride buses do for the three Rapid Ride routes, the Red Line, Blue Line, and Green Line).
 All other signs, including the front destination signs on all 300 and 400 series buses, display in orange only.
 The 300 series buses formerly featured flip-dot destination signs, however, they were retrofitted with the orange TwinVision LED signs in 2004 alongside the automated voice annunciator system.
 ABQ RIDE did not order the color LED destination signs for the 600 series buses, citing ongoing reliability issues, opting instead to go with orange LED signs.

 All buses are also all equipped with a Clever Devices automated voice annunciator system, which announces the major intersections (or on the Rapid Ride buses, the stops).
 The system was first introduced in 2001 on the 400 series buses.
-The 300 series buses were retrofitted with the system in 2004 (alongside the TwinVision LED destination signs), and all deliveries since then has had the system factory-installed.
+The 300 series buses were retrofitted with the system in 2004 (alongside the TwinVision LED destination signs), and all deliveries since then have had the system factory-installed.

 On October 4, 2010, the Federal Transit Administration approved a $3 million grant request from ABQ RIDE to provide money for bus replacement.
 On February 7, 2014, ABQ RIDE placed an order for 21 New Flyer Xcelsior XN40 CNG Buses, with deliveries starting in the middle of March.
 17 of these buses will replace 17 of the 300 series buses, while the remaining 4 have been used to replace the last of the 400 series buses.
 300 Series now operate the routes the 400 Series once did.

 In January 2015, bus 617 and bus 747 were involved in separate accidents, resulting in the complete write-off of 747.
 617 was repaired at the Yale Transit Yard, and returned to active service in early 2016.
 No one was seriously harmed in either accident, and both accidents were caused by other vehicles failing to stop at a red light.

 The 600-series buses purchased in 2015 (622–641) all have open WiFi networks available for public use.
 In addition, they have a screen installed behind the driver that displays the current security camera feed from the camera looking down the aisle from the front of the bus.